Agoric/ERTP/core/zoe/docs/autoswap.md

 ## Making a swap offer

 Let's say that Bob wants to actually use the moola<->simolean autoswap to exchange 2 moola for 1 simolean.
-He escrows this with Zoe and receives an escrow receipt.
+He escrows 2 moola with Zoe and receives an escrow receipt.

 ```js